Skip to content

 • routes: Which routes to pre-generate

 Note: This setup requires an Apache server with mod_rewrite enabled.
 Static generation creates SEO-optimized HTML files while maintaining the full SPA functionality.
+In multilingual static output, each generated page records its language so the hydrated app keeps the same interface language as the served HTML.

 Deployment